bazarinm/MCalc/README.md

 In addition to arithmetic operators, some functions are available:
 ' --- transpose of a matrix.
-rand (m n) --- creates a random m by n matrice.
+rand (m n) --- creates a random m by n matrix.
 eye (n) --- create an n by n identity matrix
 diag (vector) --- creates a diagonal matrix with entries from a vector (1 by n matrix).
 det/inv (matrix) --- compute a determinant/inverse of a matrix.